Abandoned

 2018 – 2019

-According to Article 5 of the Iranian Citizenship Law (Article 976 of the Iranian Civil Code), Iranian citizenship is granted to individuals born in Iran whose fathers are non-Iranian and who have resided in Iran for at least one year before the age of 18.
+Under Article 5 of the Iranian Citizenship Law (Article 976 of the Iranian Civil Code), Iranian citizenship may be granted to children born in Iran to non-Iranian fathers who have resided in the country for at least one year before turning 18.

 This project was accepted for the Sheed Iran Documentary Photography Award in 2019.
 After 17 years of working in sports photojournalism, this is my first documentary photography experience, focusing on Pakistani migrants.